SvenSerneels/ppdire/README.md

             If `optimizer == 'grid'`,
    * `ndir`: int: Number of directions to calculate per iteration.
    * `maxiter`: int.
 Maximal number of iterations.
+- `optimizer_constraints`: dict or list of dicts, further constraints to be passed on to the optimizer function.
 - `regopt`, str.
 Regression option for regression step y~T. Can be set to `'OLS'` (default), `'robust'` (will run `sprm.rm`) or `'quantile'` (`statsmodels.regression.quantreg`).